Landmarks Tell The

-The Irish Trail lists over two dozen Irish memorials, statues, cemeteries, parks and buildings in Boston’s downtown and Back Bay, covering about 3.5 miles.
-Another 25 Irish landmarks throughout greater Boston and Massachusetts are reachable by car or public transportation.
+The Irish Trail lists 20 Irish memorials, statues, cemeteries, parks and buildings in Boston’s downtown and Back Bay, covering about 3.5 miles, and another 20 landmarks in the city’s neighborhoods like South Boston and Charlestown.

 Details of the Boston Irish Heritage Trail are available at www.irishheritagetrail.com.
 Here is an overview of some of the sites along the way, arranged by subject.